thphuc2311/Customize_PersonalClock/README.md

 Hi.
 This is my open - source DIY project.
 In case you just want to take a look to my code, click to PersonalClock_CustomMenu.ino to view code directly.

 In other hand, you want to Edit or Re-Create this project as your custom project.
-You can download 2 folder zip as material.
+You can download 2 folders *.zip as material.

 I have attached the link to my easyEDA domain in PCB_Design.txt You can preview and clone as your project and then Customize the design (schematic and PCB layout) as you want.